 On Bing, you’ll open the door to a whole new target market, a completely different audience sector — they’re human too, and they still need coffee and emergency electricians!
 So, make time today to sit down, log in and get noticed.

-All new Windows devices have BING as the default browser because BING is owned by Microsoft.
-Their team of experts mean business and they’ve been on Google’s tail for years.
+All new Windows devices have Bing as the default browser because Microsoft owns Bing.
+Their team of experts mean business, and they’ve been on Google’s tail for years.

-BING and Baidu, the other search engine giant, have been hunting down Google, and since 2010 Google searches have dropped from 72% to 65%.
-BING also owns Yahoo and MSN and these services use BING as their search engine; collectively they generate 30% of US searches.
+Bing and Baidu, the other search engine giants, have been hunting down Google, and since 2010 Google searches have dropped from 72% to 65%.
+Bing also owns Yahoo and MSN, and these services use Bing as their search engine; collectively, they generate 30% of US searches.

 Think 30% sounds small?
 Think again — based on 2018 stats, that equates to 5.7 billion searches a month!

-BING is the default search engine not only on Microsoft products but also on Amazon Kindle, Apple’s Siri and Spotlight Search.
-Also, in the US the typical BING user is between 55 to 64 years old, most of whom are parents, and 33% of users have an income of USD 100,000.
-Plus, visitors to BING clicked on more pages, stayed longer on websites and clicked more affiliate links. #winningonbing
+Bing is the default search engine not only on Microsoft products but also on Amazon Kindle, Apple’s Siri and Spotlight Search.
+Also, in the US, the typical Bing user is between 55 to 64 years old, most of whom are parents, and 33% of users have an income of USD 100,000.
+Plus, Bing visitors clicked on more pages, stayed longer on websites and clicked more affiliate links. #winningonbing

 Here are some key points to remember...

 When you set-up your listing, ensure your business information and NAP are correct.
-You need to make sure your information is consistent between all of your business listings and your website, you can use our free scan tool to check that your business listings are up to par.
+You need to make sure your information is consistent between your business listings and your website; you can use our free scan tool to check that your business listings are up to par.